labluapucrio/gsoc/README.md

 ### Lunatik Binding for Linux Traffic Control (TC) and eBPF Maps

-This project aims to create a **Lunatik binding for the Linux Traffic Control (TC) subsystem and eBPF maps** to enable efficient and programmable network traffic control.
+This project aims to create **Lunatik bindings for the Linux Traffic Control (TC) subsystem and eBPF maps** to enable efficient and programmable network traffic control.
 These bindings will allow **Lua scripts** to manipulate TC and interact with **eBPF maps**, providing a flexible interface for traffic shaping, filtering, and monitoring.

 This work is **heavily inspired by** the [luaxdp](https://github.com/luainkernel/lunatik?tab=readme-ov-file#xdp) binding, which integrates Lua with **XDP (eXpress Data Path)** using eBPF.
 Given that **TC and XDP both utilize eBPF**, this new binding (*luatc*) will **reuse and adapt parts of the luaxdp codebase**, ensuring consistency and maintainability.